FRRouting/frr/tests/topotests/GUIDELINES.md

 * -s: actives input/output capture.
 This is required by mininet in order to show the interactive shell.
-* --topology-only: don't run anytest, just build the topology.
+* --topology-only: don't run any tests, just build the topology.

 After executing the commands above you should get the following terminal output: